IEA-Task-43/digital_wra_data_standard/docs/iea43_wra_data_model-properties-measurement-location-measurement-location-properties-measurement-point-measurement-point-properties-sensor-configuration-sensor-configuration.md

 ## height_m

-The height (in meters) programmed into the logger.
+The height above ground level in meters at which the sensor is deployed as programmed into the logger.

 `height_m`